ABOUT COWBOY ACTION SHOOTING

-Pistols – The pistols must be single-action revolvers of at least .32 caliber with bullets loaded below 1,000 fps.
+Pistols – The pistols must be single-action (revolvers or cap n’ ball) of at least .32 caliber with bullets loaded below 1,000 fps.

 Rifle – The rifle must be a pistol caliber in lever or slide action with an exposed hammer.
 Open sights including tang mounted peep sights only — No scopes of any kind.
 Lead only bullets loaded below 1,400 fps.